 - Ring or text a friend or family member.

 - Ring Mindline on 01823 276892.
 They will listen, support, understand and talk to you through your options.
-This line is open between 8pm and 11pm on Tuesday, Wednesday, Friday, Saturday and Sunday.
+Mindline is open 24/7 for free confidential emotional support

 - Ring Samaritans on 116 123.
 They offer you a listening service.
 You can call them at any time.